-At the heart of everything we do is a commitment to improving social health - not just physical wellbeing, but emotional and community wellbeing too.
+At the heart of everything we do is a commitment to improving social health - the relationships, connection, and sense of belonging that underpin long-term wellbeing.

-We all know that physical and mental health are closely connected.
-But social health - our ability to connect, feel included, and be part of a community - is equally vital, even if it's talked about less often.
+Physical and mental health are widely discussed, but social health - our ability to feel included, valued, and part of a community - is just as vital.
+When social connection breaks down, the impact extends far beyond loneliness.

-We believe that good health requires a focus on the whole person - body, mind, and social connection.
-That's why we create spaces and experiences that prioritise connection, movement, and shared joy.
+We believe good health requires attention to the whole person: body, mind, and social connection.
+That’s why we intentionally create spaces and experiences that prioritise connection, movement, and shared joy.

 Why Social Dance?

-Dancing is associated with an impressive 46% lower risk, making it one of the most beneficial forms of movement for long-term health.
+Regular physical activity can reduce the risk of cardiovascular disease by up to 35%.
+Dancing has been associated with up to a 46% lower risk, making it one of the most beneficial and sustainable forms of movement for long-term health.

-Through our inclusive social dance programmes and community events, we create welcoming spaces where people of all backgrounds can connect, move, and feel part of a supportive community.
+Through inclusive, beginner-friendly programmes and community cultural events, we create welcoming environments where people of all backgrounds can connect, move, and belong.

 In short: we dance for health, connection, and hope.